nasa-gibs/onearth/doc/config_layer.md

 * The root attribute references the unique identifier of the layer's associated archive location as contained in the [archive configuration](config_support.md#archive-configuration) support file.
 * **ColorMap (Optional)** - The file name for layer's associated colormap, if one exists, to be included in the WMTS GetCapabilities service document.
 The path is specified with `<ColorMapLocation>` in the environment configuration.
 A URL may also be used instead of a file name (deprecated).
 * **Time** - The ISO 8601 time range for the layer.
 The tool may be configured to scan the file system to detect the the time (e.g., `<Time>DETECT</Time>`).
 See [Time Detection](time_detection.md) for details.

+##### Additional MRF fields
+Certain tags from MRF files can be also used in the layer config XML.
+In this case, they will override those tags that are present in the file specified by `<HeaderFileName>`. **It's not necessary to use an MRF header file if all the 'required' tags below are present in the layer config XML.**

+* **Rsets (required if no MRF header)** "scale" attribute indicates uniform scaling factor.
+* **BoundingBox (required if no MRF header)** Bounding box for imagery.
+* **Size (required if no MRF header)** Size of the image overview (at max resolution).
+The 'x' and 'y' sizes are indicated by attributes.
+A 'z' attribute of more than 1 requires a .zdb index file to be located in the MRF cache.
+* **PageSize (required if no MRF header)** Denotes the tile dimensions for the MRF with 'x' and 'y' attributes.
+* **DataValues (optional)**

 A sample layer configuration file is shown here: